thenextbilliononline/mesh-noc/README.md

 ## Solutions

-So, in the spirit of inter-mesh cooperation, we have committed the next twelve months to:
+We see these 6 things as useful tools for helping community networks get started, as well as providing a platform for

-1. **FODD (Federation of Decentralized Documentation):** Establishing lines of contact between mesh locals, document, research, and gather data to be placed in a centralized location and shared with each mesh local. (@simplymathematics)
+1. **FODD (Federation of Decentralized Documentation):** Establishing lines of contact between mesh locals, document, research, and gather data to be placed in a centralized location and shared with each mesh local.
-2. **Mesh-Noc:** Building a stand-alone mesh network operations center that will allow any mesh local (or other decentralized, open-source group) to deploy an open-source productivity and web app suite for everything from emails and calendars, to cloud documents and inter-mesh tunneling. (@mikenabhan)
+2. **Mesh-Noc:** Building a stand-alone mesh network operations center that will allow any mesh local (or other decentralized, open-source group) to deploy an open-source productivity and web app suite for everything from emails and calendars, to cloud documents and inter-mesh tunneling. (@mikenabhan) This is in the mesh-noc repo.
+3. **Mesh-Stack:** A collaboration, storage, webmail, and office suite for community groups can host their own services. @miknabhan.
+This does not yet have a repository.
+Contact one of the devs for access to the test lab instead.
-3. **Mesh Lab:** Developing a theoretical framework and test-suite for mesh network spectrum management using anonymous data gathered from librerouters and simulated on Mini-net Wifi (with mesh extensions) (@simplymathematics).
+4. **Radio-Lab:** Developing a theoretical framework and test-suite for mesh network spectrum management using anonymous data gathered from librerouters and simulated in the cloud.
+It will also have tools for building heatmaps of live networks. (@simplymathematics).
+This lives in the radio-lab repository.
-4. **Mesh Map:** Using Raspberry Pis and/or Libre-routers, we will create a heatmapping and spectrum monitoring platform to aid in data collection and analysis for the other components.
+5. **Radio Map:** Using Raspberry Pis and/or Libre-routers, we will create a heatmapping and spectrum monitoring platform to aid in data collection and analysis for the other components.
+This also lives in the radio-lab repository.
-5. **Astral Mesh:** Using this new-found inter-mesh network to deploy, test, and rebuild spectrum management techniques like Time Divison Multiplexing and Autonomous Channel State Management (@nicopace).
+6. **Astral Mesh:** Using this new-found inter-mesh network to deploy, test, and rebuild spectrum management techniques like Time Divison Multiplexing and Autonomous Channel State Management (@nicopace).
+This is an ongoing project across many researchers and institutions.
+Contact

 ## Importance